2022–23 EuroCup Basketball

 The 2022–23 EuroCup Basketball season was the 21st season of Euroleague Basketball's secondary level professional club basketball tournament.
 It is the 15th season since it was renamed from the ULEB Cup to the EuroCup, and the seventh and final season under the title sponsorship name of 7DAYS.
-The season began on 11 October 2022 and ended 3 May 2023.
+The season began on 11 October 2022 and ended on 3 May 2023.

 Gran Canaria defeated Türk Telekom in the final, which was played at the Gran Canaria Arena in Las Palmas, to win their first EuroCup title.
 As winners, Gran Canaria automatically qualified for the 2023–24 EuroLeague.
 However, Gran Canaria gave up their spot in the league due to financial reasons.

 The defending champions were Virtus Bologna, who were unable to defend their title as they played in the 2022–23 EuroLeague.

 Team allocation

-A total of 20 teams from 13 leagues participate in the 2022–23 EuroCup Basketball.
+A total of 20 teams from 13 leagues participated in the 2022–23 EuroCup Basketball season.

 Teams

 League positions after playoffs of the previous season shown in parentheses.